-- (1) To obtain a development bonus for a phased development, a project plan must be submitted to the building official with the initial building permit application. - (2) For a phased development: - (A) the first phase must independently qualify for the development bonus; and - (B) each subsequent phase combined with all previous phases already completed or under construction must also qualify for the development bonus. - (3) A project taking advantage of a development bonus may consist of two or more building sites if they are developed under a project plan.
-The project plan must be: - (A) signed by all property owners; and - (B) approved by the building official. - (f) Certificate of occupancy.
-Before the issuance of a final certificate of occupancy for a multifamily or retirement housing use, the owner must submit to the building official any additional information needed to ensure compliance with the terms of the building permit and the mixed-income restrictive covenant, including: - (1) The approved affirmative fair housing marketing plan described in Section 20A- $31(g){\frac{1}{2}}$. - (2) A letter from the director of housing and neighborhood revitalization certifying that the development complies with the mixed-income restrictive covenant; and (Ord.
+- (1) To obtain a development bonus for a phased development, a project plan must be submitted to the building official with the initial building permit application. - (2) For a phased development: - (A) the first phase must independently qualify for the development bonus; and - (B) each subsequent phase combined with all previous phases already completed or under construction must also qualify for the development bonus; and - (C) the dispersal requirements in Sec.
+51A4.1106 apply only to buildings and phases with reserved units. - (3) A project taking advantage of a development bonus may consist of two or more building sites if they are developed under a project plan.
+The project plan must include a unit dispersal plan and must be: - (A) signed by all property owners; and - (B) approved by the building official. - (f) Certificate of occupancy.
+Before the issuance of a final certificate of occupancy for a multifamily or retirement housing use, the owner must submit to the building official any additional information needed to ensure compliance with the terms of the building permit and the mixed-income restrictive covenant, including: - (1) The approved affirmative fair housing marketing plan described in Section 20A-31(g); - (2) A letter from the director of housing and neighborhood revitalization certifying that the development complies with the mixed-income restrictive covenant; and (Ord.
 31152) - (3) A letter from the director of housing and neighborhood revitalization certifying that the development has provided proof that the development has registered with one or more local providers of housing vouchers and has acknowledged that the development must pass the provider's required inspections.